-Chart D shows cumulative standardised mortality rates for the first half of 2019 and for the previous ten years compared to the 2009-2018 average.
+Chart D shows cumulative standardised mortality rates up to week 39 of 2019 and for the previous ten years compared to the 2009-2018 average.
 (The calculation method is described in Section 4.2 of Working Paper 111.)
 Chart D2 shows the same information in a different format and may be easier for those with colour vision deficiency.